alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 This is a better way to run Tensorflow/AutoKeras on Windows with GPU support without frustrating installation and compatibility issues. `.py` and `.ipynb` scripts are supported without the need to install Anaconda/Jupyter Notebook.

 The original version used an CUDA image to install Python 3 and cuDNN.
-The current version uses `tensorflow[and-cuda]` to install Tensorflow and Cuda/cuDNN in a Python 3 image.
+The current version uses `tensorflow[and-cuda]` to install Tensorflow (`2.16` does not work yet) and Cuda/cuDNN in a regular Python 3 image.

 ## Prerequisites